FiorenSt/AutoSourceID-Light/README.md

 * OpenCV 4.5.1
 * Astropy 4.2.1

-This combination of packages' versions works on most Windows and Linux computers, however other versions of the packages might also work.
+This combination of package versions works on most Windows and Linux computers, however other package versions may also work.
-If the problem persist please raise an issue and we will help you solve it.
+If the problem persist, raise an issue and we will help you solve it.

 # Usage